esp-rs/book/src/frequently-asked-questions.md

 #### Using `wokwi-server`

 [`wokwi-server`][wokwi-server] is a CLI tool for launching a Wokwi simulation of your project.
-I.e., it allows you to build a project on your machine, or in a container, and simulate the resulting binary.
+It allows you to build a project on your machine, or in a container, and simulate the resulting binary.

 [`wokwi-server`][wokwi-server] also allows simulating your resulting binary on other Wokwi projects, with more hardware parts other than the chip itself.
 See the corresponding [section of the `wokwi-server`][wokwi-server-custom] README for detailed instructions.